Mayurji/Computer-Vision/README.md

    * Classification of Images using CNN
    * Facial Keypoint detection.
    * Applying Filter on detected facial Keypoints like Snapchat.
+   * Brief description on RCNN, FRCNN, Faster RCNN, YOLO etc
    * Classification of Multiple Object in an image.
+   * Tracking and Classifying objects in an Video using Darknet/Yolov3

     To be Continued...